 Enjoy Foreign and Classic Films at Music Box Theatre

 For all of you movie buffs living in the metropolis, there is a place where you can catch foreign, cult, independent, and classic films, and that place is called Music Box Theater.
 This movie house, built in 1929, is one of a handful that survived the urbanization of the metropolis.
 Enjoy old and new movies in the Mediterranean-inspired auditorium under a simulated sky with stars and clouds.

 Get Inspired in the Frank Lloyd Wright Home and Studio

 The metropolis is filled with many marvelous architectural creations.
 If you are a fan of Frank Lloyd Wright and his Prairie School of Design, you might find a studio and home visit inspirational.
 Check out walking tours that talk about Wright’s legacy and work.
 Besides the home and studio, you can visit The Rookery Light Court, Unity Temple, Frederick C. Robie House, and Emil Bach House and marvel at the Wright’s creations.

 Embrace Nature in the Garfield Park Conservatory

-Some of the best places to live in Chicago are well connected with the rest of the area; that’s why no matter where you are, if you ship your car, the Garfield Park Conservatory will be close by.
+Some of the best places to live in Chicago are well connected with the rest of the area; no matter where you are, if you learn how car shipping works and decide to get auto transport service, the Garfield Park Conservatory will be close by.
 It is the world’s third-largest garden under glass, and it has eight indoor gardens you can check out.
 With more than 80 types of palm trees, ferns, cactuses, and succulents, you will be able to see and learn about a variety of plants.

 Willis Tower Skydeck Can Give You an Adrenaline-Pumping Experience